-9.2.2 Ticks Counter
+9.2.6 Clock Driver Ticks Counter

-Most of the clock device drivers provide a global variable that is simply a count of the number of clock driver interrupt service routines that have occured.
+The Clock Driver Shell provide a global variable that is simply a count of the number of clock driver interrupt service routines that have occurred.
 This information is valuable when debugging a system.
 This variable is declared as follows: